 When you build a computer, it needs storage.
 When you build a computer on the cloud, you try to get by with the smallest disk drives (or volumes) you can to fit the software and data that you have, so that you can avoid paying for disk space you don't need.
-However, the positive side of this optimization game is that you can change the size of your volume in minutes when you run out of space.
+However, the positive side of this optimization game is that you can change the size of your drive in a few clicks when you run out of space.
 No tiny screwdrivers required!
 But you do need to know some things.

-You are probably familiar with a disk drive, called a volume in RONIN.
-Data that you store on a volume stays there, like on a physical hard drive.
-You can use a volume to hold a database, your operating system (root) data, or file data, because you can access individual blocks of data on a volume.
+You are probably familiar with a disk drive, called a storage drive in RONIN.
+Data that you store on a drive stays there, like on a physical hard drive.
+You can use a drive to hold a database, your operating system (root) data, or file data, because you can access individual blocks of data on a drive.
 This is called "block storage".
 You will typically copy data from object storage to block storage so that you can work with it more flexibly on your machine.

-Therefore, you will have volumes that hold snapshots of everything related to the computer (the operating system, your home directory, and all the temporary and log files) and volumes that you set aside for applications and data files that you wish to move around between computers.
+In RONIN you will usually have drives that hold everything related to the computer (the operating system, your home directory, and all the temporary and log files - known as the "root" drive) and additional attached drives that you set aside for applications and data files that you wish to move around between computers.

 File systems are attached to the Linux directory tree at special directories called mount points.
-Figure 1 shows a machine with two volumes.
-Each volume has a single file system.
-One volume is mounted on
+Figure 1 shows a machine with two drives.
+Each drive has a single file system.
+One drive is mounted on

-/, and all the directories and files beneath it are located on that volume — except that the second volume is mounted on
+/, and all the directories and files beneath it are located on that drive — except that the second drive is mounted on

 /mnt/volume1.
 Once a user changes directory to

-/mnt/volume1, they are now writing to the second volume.
-By default, when you create a new storage volume when creating a machine, it will be mounted in
+/mnt/volume1, they are now writing to the second drive.
+By default, when you create a new storage drive when creating a machine, it will be mounted in

 /mnt.
 Storage for application files and data on a cluster will be mounted on